holozeros/minimal-linux-desktop/Building chroot environment.md

     # mkfs.ext4 /dev/<new partition for building chroot environment>

-Format of ETI System Partition is fat32.
+Format of EFI System Partition is fat32.
 If it doesn't exist, create a new one.

     # mkfs.vfat /dev/<EFI System Partition>